Exonto/Checkers/README.md

            worked on.

-How to player checkers: "https://www.youtube.com/watch?v=SuQY1_fCVsA&ab_channel=About.com"
+How to play checkers: "https://www.youtube.com/watch?v=SuQY1_fCVsA&ab_channel=About.com"